 You can take the test in French or English, have 20 questions, 30 minutes to answer them and you must answer 15 questions correctly to validate your exam.
 For your information I needed 5 minutes to answer the questions and 5 minutes to proofread.

-You have the result immediately displayed on the screen after validating.
+You have the result immediately displayed on the screen after validating, test might takes few days to shown as done.
 Now all you have to do is wait for the ceremony!

 The studying part

 I took my test just an hour ago and I’m already updating my article to make sure I’m sharing as much information as possible and just to help you.